vironix-health/CKD-ZD-project/README.md

 The CSV and Excel files can be viewed and manipulated using standard data processing tools such as Microsoft Excel, Python (pandas library), or R.

 To execute analyses in the Jupyter Notebooks, it is necessary to have Jupyter installed, along with Python and the necessary libraries (pandas, numpy, os, google-cloud-bigquery, xgboost, statsmodels, seaborn, matplotlib, sklearn).
-With the prerequisites installed Jupyter Notebook can be launched from the project directory, and the eGFR.ipynb, ANOVA.ipynb, featuresID.ipynb, mimic_iv_extract.ipynb, mimic_iv_ovrvw.ipynb, and mimic_iv_ckd_ovrvw.ipynb scripts can be executed.
+In order to execute the Bayesian hyperparameter optimization and model training within XG_boost.ipynb, it is necessary to have access to a GPU device.
+With the prerequisites installed, the Jupyter Notebooks can be launched from the project directory, and all other scripts can be executed.

 # Contributors